 – Michael Faraday, on being asked about the afterlife

-His religious beliefs may have been a reason he refused to help the British governments request that he might develop chemical weapons for the Crimean war.
+His religious beliefs may have been a reason why he refused the British government’s request that he develop chemical weapons for the Crimean war.
+He served as deacon and elder in the Sandemanian Church.
+Faraday married Sarah Barnard, who he met through his church, on 12 June 1821.
+They had no children.

-In the early 1840s, Faraday’s health began to deteriorate and he did less research.
+In the early 1840s, Faraday’s health began to deteriorate and he began to do less research.
 He died on 25 August 1867 at Hampton Court, where he had been given official lodgings in recognition of his contribution to science.

 Michael Faraday, Father of Electronics